Choose a color combination to give the most comfortable contrast.

 Your library card is the preferred method for checking out items, but you can use your driver's license or other picture ID.

-Replacement costs, fines, and fees (if materials are overdue) are charged when materials are lost or damaged.
+Replacement costs and applicable fees are charged when materials are lost or damaged.

 Most materials may be renewed up to six (6) times.
 The Web catalog is available any time to renew most library materials.
 The new loan period begins on the date of renewal.
 If other patrons have requested the item, you cannot renew.

 You may call the Circulation Desk (440-871-2600) to request renewals or for further information.
-You must call in order to request the renewal of items borrowed by interlibrary loan, through SearchOhio, or OhioLINK.
+You must call in order to request the renewal of items borrowed by interlibrary loan, including through SearchOhio or OhioLINK.

 Reminders, Overdue Items, and Available Holds